 Who we are

-The Rochester People’s Climate Coalition (RPCC) is an inclusive, non-partisan network of organizations unified by our determination to identify and implement effective climate solutions.
-Our diverse membership includes business, faith, civic, labor, and environmental groups.
+The Rochester People’s Climate Coalition (RPCC) is an inclusive, non-partisan network of organizations and individuals unified by our determination to identify and implement effective climate solutions.
+Our diverse supporters include business, faith, civic, labor, and environmental groups.

-RPCC formed in 2014 during the weeks leading up to the People’s Climate March, when 30+ organizations in the Greater Rochester Area joined together to voice support for the march and demand action on climate change.
-During the months following the march, representatives from member organizations collaborated to define the coalition’s mission, goals, and structure.
+RPCC began to form in 2014 during the weeks leading up to the People’s Climate March, when 30+ organizations in the Greater Rochester Area joined together to voice support for the march and demand action on climate change.
+During the months following the march, representatives from supporting organizations collaborated to define the coalition’s mission, goals, and structure.
 Now including almost 100 member organizations, RPCC continues to expand, evolve, and galvanize our local climate movement.

-For a full list of member organizations and information on how to join our coalition, see here.
+For a full list of supporting organizations and information on how to join our coalition, see here.